 - "The Council" means Eden District Council.

-- "The Cemetery" means any cemetery managed by us and shall include any chapels or buildings therein, which are not privately owned.
+- "The Cemetery" means any cemetery managed by us and includes any chapels or buildings therein which are not privately owned.

 - "The Bereavement Services Office" covers all the cemeteries maintained by us.

 - Any other object placed over the grave.

 - We permit pedestrian access from 8am until dusk.

 - We restrict vehicle access, except for attendance at an interment, to disabled or infirm visitors and those authorised by us.

 - We do not allow vehicles in the Cemetery after dusk, unless authorised by us.